 If you don't like this interface, one click and you've viewing a more conventional country list.
 This looks more like other clients, but again, IPVanish has added extra features.
 A search box enables filtering the list by keyword.
 You can sort the list by country, load or response time.
 You're able to add servers to a Favorites list with a click, and these can be sensibly displayed at the top of the country list, rather than hiding them away on a separate tab.

-Even the Settings dialog delivers more functionality than we expected.
-You can switch protocols between IKEv2, SSTP, PPTP and L2TP, as well as OpenVPN TCP and UDP.
+The Settings box has a decent group of settings.
+You can switch protocols between IKEv2, SSTP, PPTP and L2TP, as well as OpenVPN TCP and UDP (no WireGuard, yet, although a WireGuard executable in the app folders suggest it's coming very soon.)
 You're able to choose an OpenVPN port (1194 or 443).
 There's both DNS and IPv6 leak protection.
 You can define which server IPVanish uses when the client starts, repair the IPVanish OpenVPN driver if it's affected by another VPN, and view the OpenVPN logs within the interface to troubleshoot problems.

 The client's kill switch isn't enabled by default, so we turned it on and ran a few tests.
-The results were excellent in every area: whatever we did, whatever protocol we used, the client warned us immediately with a desktop notification and reconnected if we'd enabled that option in Settings, without ever revealing our real IP.
+The results were excellent in every area: whatever tricks we pulled to break the connection, whatever protocol we used, the client warned us immediately with a desktop notification and reconnected if we'd enabled that option in Settings, without ever revealing our real IP.

 While we don't need to see weekly updates, having several months between releases could feel like a very long time, especially if you're waiting for some issue to be fixed.
-Most top VPNs update their iOS apps at least every month, for instance, squashing bugs or making improvements, and we'd like to see IPVanish doing something similar.
+Most top VPNs update their iOS apps at least every month, for instance, squashing bugs or making improvements, and we'd like to see IPVanish at least getting closer to that.